York

 1080

-The first stone minster church was badly damaged by fire in the uprising, and the Normans built a minster on a new site.
-Around the year 1080, Archbishop Thomas started building the cathedral that in time became the current Minster.
+The first stone minster church was badly damaged by fire in the uprising, and the Normans built a minster on a new site (parts of which can be seen in the modern undercroft).
+Around the year 1080, Archbishop Thomas started building the first Norman Cathedral that in time became the current Minster.

 Twelfth century